More than a friend: Deputy says goodbye to longtime K9 partner, pet - Shelby County Reporter

 To teach a dog new scents, the drugs would be placed inside of a PVC pipe with a cap on each end.
 The trainer would then throw the pipe, and the K9 would go get it and bring it back.
 Dempsey said a K9 can learn four new odors within seven to 10 days.

-Dempsey said the four characteristics a dog must have to make a good narcotics K9 are 1) their drive, 2) prey, 3) hunt and 4) air scent.
+Dempsey said the four drive characteristics a dog must have to make a good narcotics K9 are: 1) trainability, 2) prey, 3) hunt and 4) air scent.

 “Rocky was amazing.
 He was a go-getter.
 The bond that we built together was unexplainable.
 Nobody knows the bond a K9 and its handler has unless you’ve done it,” he said.